Mews Systems raises $33 million for hotel and hostel property management tools

-Mews Systems, a software startup developing property management solutions for hotels and hostels, today announced that it has raised $33 million in funding led by Battery Ventures, bringing its total to over $40 million.
-CEO Matthijs Welle which involves learning Python or JavaScript. says the fresh capital will support Mews’ U.S. expansion, chiefly the opening of its New York City office.
+Mews Systems, a software startup developing property management solutions for hotels and hostels, today announced that it has raised $33 million in funding led by Battery Ventures, bringing its total raised to over $40 million.
+CEO Matthijs Welle says the fresh capital will support Mews’ U.S. expansion, chiefly the opening of its New York City office.

 “Mews has a bold vision for where hospitality can go that extends far beyond our mobile check-in technology or plug-and-play marketplace,” said Welle.
 “We want to redefine the modern stay from the ground up by improving operations, enhancing branding, and empowering staff to become a high-functioning and resourceful experience design and curation team.
 We’re thrilled to be on course for consecutive 200% [year-over-year] growth, so it’s exciting to see a real appetite for change.”

-Welle cofounded Mews in 2012 with fellow former hotelier Richard Vlatr out of a windowless office in the Czech Republic with just five employees.
-The company has since expanded its headcount to over 250 employees spread across London and New York locations, and its client base now reaches over 1,000 properties with 130,000 beds collectively across 47 countries, including brands like Accor, Generator, Collective, the LifeHouse Group, APX, Tsogo Sun, Wombat’s, Clink, and Machefert.
+Welle cofounded Mews in 2012 with fellow ex-hotelier Richard Valtr out of a windowless office in the Czech Republic with just five employees.
+The company has since expanded its headcount to over 250 employees spread across London and New York locations, and its client base now reaches over 1,000 properties with a combined 130,000 beds across 47 countries.
+Clients include brands like Accor, Generator, Collective, the LifeHouse Group, APX, Tsogo Sun, Wombat’s, Clink, and Machefert.

-“The hospitality industry has been slow in adapting to today’s guests’ expectations, to make their stay easy, enjoyable, and memorable.
+“The hospitality industry has been slow in adapting to today’s guests’ expectations to make their stay easy, enjoyable, and memorable.
 Mews was created to help hotels run far more efficiently so that they can switch their focus entirely back to the guest,” said Valtr, adding that Mews handles over $150 million in hotel and ancillary transactions per month.
 “We are building technology that enhances human capabilities to elevate the design and curation of experiences as the primary business of hospitality, away from repetitive data entry.”

 Mews’ cloud-based and mobile-first tool suite aims to simplify tasks like registration while playing nicely with legacy systems.
-To this end, Operator — Mews’ reception desk product — allows front desks to register guests with tablets and take most forms of payment.
+To this end, Operator — Mews’ reception desk product — allows guests to register with tablets and takes most forms of payment.
 Customers provide credit or debit card details at check-in, at which point their accounts are either charged or preauthorized in order to cut down on chargebacks.

 Mews claims its six-step Distributor booking engine generates some of the industry’s highest conversion rates and that 40% of guests choose to check in online so they can skip queues at reception.